marcelalmesberger/Digital-INR-Card/README.md

 * Visualization of the imported measurement data as data table and line graph
 * Handling form data of the registration process
 * Editing personal settings data
+* Information about possibile interactions with food and other drugs

 ## Planned features for further versions
 * Manual data import of INR measurement data by the user